 When using a « thick lens eye model » for IOL power-related calculations, the position of the IOL used for paraxial computations refers to the position of its principal object plane.
 In such a thick lens model, the effective lens position refers to the distance between the principal image plane of the cornea and the principal object plane of the IOL.

-The distances used for paraxial calculations with thick lenses are defined with respect to the principal planes.
-It is therefore necessary to determine the position of the principal planes of a system composed of thick lenses (eg cornea + IOL) to accurately calculate its refractive properties.
+The distances used for paraxial calculations with thick lenses are defined to the principal planes.
+It is, therefore, necessary to determine the position of the principal planes of a system composed of thick lenses (e.g., cornea + IOL) to calculate its refractive properties accurately.

 Position of principal planes

-The position of the principal planes is equal to the ratio between the object or image focal length of the entire system, respectively, and:
+The position of the principal planes is equal to the ratio between the object or image focal length of the entire lens (or system), respectively, and:

 – the object focal length of the posterior face for the principal object plane.